OXID-eSales/paypal-checkout-documentation/configuration.rst

 .. hint::

-   **Generating a new webhook**.
+   **Generating a new webhook**

    Sometimes it may be necessary to delete the existing webhook and generate a new one.

+   Do the following:

-   To delete a webhook, delete the credentials and select :guilabel:`Save`.
+   1. To delete the webhook, delete the login data and choose :guilabel:`Save`.

-   The :guilabel:`Register Merchant PayPal Integration` button appears, and you can regenerate the webhook.
+   #.
+To go through the registration process again and regenerate access data and webhook, chose the :guilabel:`Signup Merchant Integration` button.

 .. include:: /_static/reuse/hint-debugmode.rst